Background pattern

 (exceptionally, in emergency situations, up to 40 mEq/h with continuous ECG monitoring)

-Maximum infusion rate:
+Maximum perfusion rate:

-Up to 5 ml/kg of body weight per hour, corresponding to 0.25 g glucose/kg per hour.
+Up to 5 ml/Kg of body weight per hour, corresponding to 0.25 g glucose/Kg per hour.

 Pediatric population: